alouiscious/song_design/AppDevSteps.md

   Routes: Use a helper that devise gives us to mount the routes within config/routes.rd (devise_for :users)

+there are two destroy user session commands in the routes.rb and the applicationmhtml.erb layout. i commented out the routes command. does the routes.rb one control a destroy command for github auth, and the application.html control the destroy command for devise???
 * Deployment instructions

 * ...